American Pit Bull Registry

 Bloodline

-A term used to describe the lineage of an animal developed by a breeder who often has exhorted to inbreeding or line breeding of relatives.
+A term used to describe the lineage of an animal developed by a breeder.

 Blue